wp-plugins/tidio-live-chat/readme.txt

 * Available in 3 outstanding designs
 * Offline messages form for your visitors to send you an email, when you are not online
 * Contact your visitor via email when they leave the chat
-* Integration with Zendesk, GetResponse, SalesForce and MailChimp
+* Integration with Zendesk, GetResponse, SalesForce and MailChimp and many more...

 = How does it work? =
-Just after the installation process, open the “Tidio Chat” tab and it’s done!
+Right after you install, open the “Tidio Chat” tab and you're ready to go!
 You will immediately see a list of visitors on your website, to whom you can write to anytime.
 Chat box will be visible on your website so your visitors will be able to contact you in real time.

 [youtube https://www.youtube.com/watch?v=lL84qzWi4zQ]